navroopsinghsandhu/myportfolio/content/posts/my-projects.md

 date: 2022-06-20T18:31:58+10:00
 ---

-Projects are the pinnakle in the path towards being an expert in software development.
 I have been part of multiple projects and almost all of them involved team work and timely delivery to client.
-Apart from the technical skills, being a part of these projects I learned to design the timeline for the development phase involving programming, testing and debugging.
-I also learned the importance of communication and coordination within a team which is very vital for the productivity in work.
+Apart from the technical skills, I learned to design the timeline for the development phase with emphasis on better execution in programming, testing, debugging and resolving issues.
+I also learned the importance of communication and coordination within a team which increased the productivity in my work and the quality of product.

-## Feel free to share this with others
+{{< figure src="/myportfolio/contributions.jpg" height="400" width="1100" title="Git contributions" >}}

-# Jamables Social Music
+# Jamables Social Music App
 - Tech Stack: HTML, CSS, Javascript, Java, Cordova
 - App store link: https://apps.apple.com/au/app/jamables-live-social-music-app/id1529123673
 - Description: A mobile application which can be used to make music together using pre-added beats to create jams.
 New users can join jams available nearby using geo location functionality or using a sharable jamlink.

+A quick look at the application interfaces:
+{{< figure src="/myportfolio/jamables.jpg" height="500" width="300" title="Login Page" >}}
+{{< figure src="/myportfolio/jamables2.jpg" height="500" width="300" title="Jam Page" >}}

 # Atum-LMS